The Future of Fakery

 The rise of art and commodities also expanded our definition of “real.”
 Was this a real Van Gogh or a fake?
 The difference could be millions of dollars.
 We learned to augment our senses with technology to determine whether various rarities--- relics, antiques, religious artifacts, and medicines---were what other people claimed them to be.

 Up until very modern times, most objects could not only be seen, they could be touched and felt.
-Documents could be physical examined and often had a difficult-to-counterfeit seal of approval.
+Documents could be physically examined and often had a difficult-to-counterfeit seal of approval.
 Or, if someone showed up with questionable stegosaurus fossils, scientists could examine the physical material under a microscope.

 But we now live in the digital era.
 Most modern documentation does not exist in a physical sense, but rather lives as a digitized formation, a collection of ones and zeros that can be easily copied and distributed.
 There’s no doubt that digitization and its offshoot, the Internet, have been great boons for society, but they bring new struggles in determining authenticity.
 Just ask journalist Dan Rather who basically destroyed his career when he got suckered by a forged document likely created on a computer.
 Or take a look at the ease with which fake news has thrived on the Internet.